dusterherz/learn-botty/README.md

 ## What can I do

 For the moment, I can say Hello and ask what you want in French (My mother is French :) ), but I can't help her.
-She is working on it and she has a lot of idea !
+She is working on it and she got a lot of idea !

 ## What I will do (maybe, one day ...)